Culture-Counter-Commons/Culture-Counter-Commons/README.md

 #### Create a branch

-// creates a local branch for the new feature
+// &#9660; create a local branch for the new feature

 `git checkout -b feature-id master`